-Add your VR tips for Half Life: Alyx down at the bottom of this guide and we will add them in here!
+Add your VR tips for Half Life: Alyx down at the bottom of this guide, and we will add them here!

 Beat Saber Tips

-Beat Saber is the number one virtual reality game of 2019.
+Beat Saber was the number one virtual reality game of 2019.
 It is available for all VR headsets.

 - Install custom songs to Beat Saber!
-It’s a ton of fun to jam to real world songs that you are familiar with.
+It’s fun to jam to real-world songs you are familiar with.

 - Move your wrists more than your arms.
 You need to contact the blocks with your saber a lot less than you think you do.
-If you keep your arms mostly stationary and just swing your wrists, you’ll be able to play much harder levels.
+If you keep your arms mostly stationary and swing your wrists, you can play much harder levels.

-- Try out the 180 and 360 degree songs for a completely different feel.
-A lot of users don’t realize that there are different maps for each song.
+- Try out the 180 and 360-degree songs for a completely different feel.
+Many users don’t realize that there are different maps for each song.

 - Always use your wrist straps and grip your sabers tight.
 You don’t think you will let go until you slide up to expert difficulty and your hands start to sweat.